jd89j12dsa/ddse/Compare_ShieldDB/README.md

 ### Support ShieldDB

 This code converts our dataset into raw data that can be used on ShieldDB.
-After generation, it is necessary to copy the configuration file  of ShieldDB to the corresponding folders.
+Before the test, it is necessary to copy generated configuration files into the corresponding folders in ShieldDB.

 ## Dependency